slimphp/Slim-Skeleton/README.md

 # Slim Framework Skeleton Application

-Use this skeleton application to quickly setup and start working on a new Slim Framework applciation.
+Use this skeleton application to quickly setup and start working on a new Slim Framework application.
 This application uses the latest Slim and Slim-Extras repositories.
 It also uses Sensio Labs' [Twig](http://twig.sensiolabs.org) template library.

 This skeleton application was built for Composer.
 This makes setting up a new Slim Framework application quick and easy.